Romanchuk/angular-i18next/README.md

   });
 ```

 # What to do if... ?

-## New angular version released, but angular-i18next is not released YET!!!
+## New angular version released, but angular-i18next is not released YET

 Angular releases mostly don't break angular-i18next, but we cannot tell ahead that current version of `angular-i18next` will work correctly with latest angular version.